 Game Mode is an excellent feature in Windows 10 and 11, but it can cause unwanted issues in certain games, and if you have a powerful PC, the setting probably isn’t necessary.
-Your PC comes with the setting activated, and there are plenty of examples of moments when you may want to toggle the setting on and off, since it is a system-wide setting and can’t be activated only for specific games.
+Your PC comes with the setting activated, and there are plenty of examples of moments when you may want to toggle the setting on and off since it is a system-wide setting and can’t be activated only for specific games.

-Your keyboard command is probably the fastest and easiest way to toggle between Game Mode and standard PC Mode, though you can always change modes in the setting menu if your PC decides to be uncooperative.
+Your keyboard command is probably the fastest and easiest way to toggle between Game Mode and standard PC Mode, though you can always change modes in the settings menu if your PC decides to be uncooperative.